magento/magento2-kubernetes-devbox/README.md

 Make sure that `ce_sample_data` and `ee_sample_data` are defined in [config.yaml](etc/config.yaml.dist) and point CE and optionally EE sample data repositories.
 During initial project setup or during `bash init_project.sh -fc` (with `-fc` project will be re-created from scratch), sample data repositories willl be checked out to `magento2-devbox/magento/magento2ce-sample-data` and `magento2-devbox/magento/magento2ee-sample-data`.

-To install Magento with sample data set `install_sample_data` in [config.yaml](etc/config.yaml.dist) to `1` and run `bash m-switch-to-ce -f` or `bash m-switch-to-ee -f`, depending on the edition to be installed.
+To install Magento with sample data set `install_sample_data` in [config.yaml](etc/config.yaml.dist) to `1` and run `./m-switch-to-ce -f` or `./m-switch-to-ee -f`, depending on the edition to be installed.
 To disable sample data, set this option to `0` and force-switch to necessary edition (using the same commands).

 ### Basic data generation